SUSE SolidDriver Compliance Definition

 Vendor: SUSE SolidDriver: <Third Party Organization>

 For example a KMP built by SUSE for ACME Inc. will have the following Vendor tag:

 This indicates that the package was built using the SUSE SolidDriver build services and the vendor of the code in the package is ACME Inc..

 Products that the Package is qualified for are clearly identified

 Kernel module updates are usually targeted, tested, and qualified for specific releases of SUSE Linux Enterprise products as well as specific models of hardware products or releases of software products.
 Clear statements to the end user about the products that the update is qualified for must be provided along with the update itself.
 It shall be understood that the update is not considered supported by SUSE or the third party vendor when used with products not listed in the documentation provided with the update.

 Integrity of the Package can be established

 SolidDriver compliance requires that all packages are digitally signed with a trusted key.
-The public key shall be available and able to be validated with a reasonably high level of confidence by the end user.
+The public key shall be available and be able to be validated with a reasonably high level of confidence by the end user.
 The user will be expected to trust this key (either temporarily, or permanently) by importing it into the SUSE package management system before or while installing the signed package.